GitMirroring/gnuboot/website/pages/fsf40/index.md

 So this task would be to help the ChipFlasher creator to fix these issues and also test adapters at bigger speed.

-For more background here are some patches that shows how the ChipFlasher v2 might be integrated in the GNU Boot manual:
+For more background here are some applied patches that shows how the ChipFlasher v2 might be integrated in the GNU Boot manual:

 * [0009-manual-move-security-in-its-own-chapter.patch](chipflasher/0009-manual-move-security-in-its-own-chapter.patch)